Workout topper

 The workout topper should be the only persistent element at the top of the screen during a workout.
 Do not layer additional headers or navigation above it.

 The collapse feature exists because some users prefer maximum screen space for the exercise table, especially when logging data rapidly.
-The collapsed state should still show the stepper and timer so progress and rest are always visible.
+The collapsed state should still show the stepper so progress is always visible.

-The warm peach background is intentional.
+The dark inverse background is intentional.
 It visually separates the command center from the exercise data below, creating a clear cognitive boundary between "where am I" (topper) and "what am I doing" (exercise table).